-More than a hundreds cleaners who won an in-housing agreement at Great Ormond Street Hospital (GOSH) after launching a hard fought campaign against outsourcing to private contractors have vowed to return to the picket line after accusing GOSH of failing to keep their promises.
+More than a hundred cleaners who won an in-housing agreement at Great Ormond Street Hospital (GOSH) after launching a hard-fought campaign against outsourcing to private contractors have vowed to return to the picket line after accusing GOSH of failing to keep their promises.

 The recently in-housed cleaning staff accuse the NHS Trust bosses of failing on their pledge to give full parity with the other NHS workers.

 While terms and conditions have improved for the workers, GOSH has denied them annual leave, maternity/paternity, and redundancy.